moulos-lab/better4u/03_prs_derivation/external_cohort.md

   --out COHORT_dbmi
 ```

-### Basic SNP and sample filtering
+### Basic SNP and sample filtering (optional)

+This part is optional as you may already have already performed quality control
+steps which take into account particularities of the dataset.
+Furthermore, for
+PGS coverage reasons, it may not be useful to filter out variants, even if the
+underlying quality and/or missingness could pose issue.
+Nevertheless, for
-Next we perform filtering with PLINK 1.9 to remove rare variants as well as
+completeness purposes, we provide basic filtering steps with PLINK 1.9 to remove
+rare variants as well as samples and variants with lower sample and call rates
-lower sample and call rates.
-The following variant filters are recommended but
+respectively.
+The following variant filters are recommended but they can be
-they can be changed according to dataset particularities and known behaviour:
+changed according to dataset particularities and known behaviour:

 1. Variant call rate: >98%
 2. Minor Allele Frequency: >0.05